lx0704/lx0704.github.io/_pages/about.md

 # Grants

-"Towards an AI-powered and failed-tests-driven software debugger".
+1. **Towards an AI-powered and failed-tests-driven software debugger**.
 Sponsored by Georgia Research Alliance, $46,227.
 (6/2025–12/2025)

 # Publications